 What happened to Pixi?

 While Pixi is already 6.5 years old, she loves to race around the office like a kitten, knocking things off desks in the process.
 No harm was done, until mid-September 2022.
-During a spell of ‘the zoomies’, Pixi injured herself, probably by jumping or falling off a cat tree.
+During a spell of ‘the zoomies’, Pixi injured herself.
 While no one saw the accident happen, you could clearly notice she was limping when she reappeared.

 Off to the vet